andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/expanded-thoughts-on-swifts-type-inference.md

   - Type Inference

 ---

 In my recent <a title="Clean Coding in Swift – Type Inference" href="http://www.andrewcbancroft.com/2014/08/12/clean-coding-in-swift-type-inference/" target="_blank">op-ed on clean coding in Swift focused on Type Inference</a>, I began by saying,

-> Quick!
+Quick!
 Tell me!
-What is the Type of the <span class="lang:swift decode:true  crayon-inline">birdDetails</span> constant in this code example:
+What is the Type of the `birdDetails` constant in this code example:

->
-> <pre class="toolbar:2 lang:swift decode:true">let birdDetails = birdDetailsFromStorage()</pre>
+`let birdDetails = birdDetailsFromStorage()`

->
-> With no additional context to glean information from, the correct answer to the question is, &#8220;I have absolutely no clue&#8230;&#8221;
+With no additional context to glean information from, the correct answer to the question is, &#8220;I have absolutely no clue&#8230;&#8221;

 **But is that concluding assertion _true_?
 Hmm&#8230;**

 _I'm learning_, and as I've weighed a recent Twitter conversation and thought on a <a title="Rob Napier Comment" href="http://www.andrewcbancroft.com/2014/08/12/clean-coding-in-swift-type-inference/#comment-1551252721" target="_blank">comment thread that Rob Napier made</a> on the post quoted above, I'm compelled to expand a little on my first post on Type Inference as it relates to clean code in Swift.

-Something struck me as I read <a title="Rob's Comment" href="http://www.andrewcbancroft.com/2014/08/12/clean-coding-in-swift-type-inference/#comment-1551252721" target="_blank">Rob's comment</a>:  Why _wouldn't_ I know the Type that would be inferred from what is returned by <span class="lang:swift decode:true  crayon-inline">birdDetailsFromStorage()</span> and assigned to <span class="lang:swift decode:true  crayon-inline">birdDetails</span>?
+Something struck me as I read <a title="Rob's Comment" href="http://www.andrewcbancroft.com/2014/08/12/clean-coding-in-swift-type-inference/#comment-1551252721" target="_blank">Rob's comment</a>:  Why _wouldn't_ I know the Type that would be inferred from what is returned by `birdDetailsFromStorage()` and assigned to `birdDetails`?
 Presumably, I named the function what I named it intentionally.
-The part I missed, was that if I had _designed_ well and created a Type called <span class="lang:swift decode:true  crayon-inline">BirdDetails</span> (say, a Struct as Rob proposed), then all of a sudden, an inference can be made by both the compiler _and_ a human that the <span class="lang:swift decode:true  crayon-inline">birdDetails</span> constant is&#8230; well&#8230; an instance of <span class="lang:swift decode:true  crayon-inline">BirdDetails</span>.
+The part I missed, was that if I had _designed_ well and created a Type called `BirdDetails` (say, a Struct as Rob proposed), then all of a sudden, an inference can be made by both the compiler _and_ a human that the `birdDetails` constant is&#8230; well&#8230; an instance of `BirdDetails`.
 Imagine that!

 To quote Rob (emphasis added):